-Christ be with me,

-Christ be beside me.

-Christ be before me.

-Christ be behind me,

-Christ be at my right hand,

-Christ be at my left hand.
+Christ be beside me, Christ be before me, Christ be behind me, King of my heart.
+Christ be at my right hand, Christ be at my left hand.
 Christ be with me everywhere I go.
 Christ be my friend, for ever end ever.
 Amen.